10 Health Benefits of Wine

 Antioxidants are an area of interest for cancer prevention and management in cancer.
 So naturally, there is a strong interest in resveratrol's contribution to the quest for a cure.

 Excitingly, there is evidence indicating resveratrol displays anti-cancer properties.
-It also affects all the three stages of carcinogenesis, or the initiation of cancer formation.
+It also affects all three stages of carcinogenesis, or the initiation of cancer formation.

 However, too much alcohol can increase cancer risk.
 Recent research warns drinking one bottle of wine weekly could have the same impact as smoking five cigarettes for men and 10 for women.